 It is the responsibility of the superintendent to draw up and process the classified employee contracts and present them to the board for approval.
-The contracts, after being signed by the board president, are filed with the board secretary.
+[The contracts, after being signed by the board president, are filed with the board secretary.

-Iowa Code §§ 20; 279.7A; 285.5(9) (2011).
+Legal Reference: lowa Code §§ 20; 279.7A; 285.5(9).